 To encourage a smooth transition to university life, participation in an orientation program is required for all new students who are transferring less than 12 semester credit hours (excluding dual credit) to TWU.
-The purpose of the orientation experience is to inform students of the academic expectations, social opportunities, and student services available to them and to remind them that they have the support and encouragement of the faculty, staff, and administration in making decisions that affect their education.
-The orientation program includes sessions for first-year students, transfer students, international students, and graduate students.
+The purpose of orientation is to inform students of the academic expectations, co-curricular opportunities, and student services available to them and to remind them that they have the support and encouragement of the faculty, staff, and administration in making decisions that affect their education.
+The orientation program includes sessions for first-year students, transfer students, and family members.
 Meetings with faculty and advisors in the academic departments and with Student Life professional staff are elements of the program.
 Academic advising and class registration are key components in the orientation program.
 New first-year students also participate in Pioneer Camp, the extended orientation program that occurs immediately prior to the fall semester.
 Pioneer Camp further assists students with their transition to college life and provides them with an opportunity to meet new friends and become involved in the university community.
 For more information, contact the Center for Student Development at 940-898-3626, the orientation web site, or e-mail us at email@example.com.